-This Information Memorandum relates to the offer by Suncorp Group Limited (ABN 66 145 290 124) (the "Issuer") of A\$600,000,000 subordinated, unsecured notes due 2028 ("Notes") described in this Information Memorandum.
+This Information Memorandum relates to the offer by the Issuer of A\$250,000,000 subordinated, unsecured notes due 2035 ("Notes") described in this Information Memorandum.

-The Issuer is a non-operating holding company ("NOHC") and the ultimate parent company of Suncorp Group, which provides insurance, banking and wealth solutions across Australia and New Zealand.
+The Issuer is a non-operating holding company ("NOHC") and the ultimate parent company of the Suncorp Group, which provides insurance, banking and wealth solutions across Australia and New Zealand.
 As used in this Information Memorandum, "Suncorp Group" means the Issuer and each of its Subsidiaries.